 VINE was the first Faith in Action program developed in Minnesota and is now the largest Faith in Action program in the United States.
 The initial vision of VINE’s founders – to create opportunities for people to be of service to others – has become part of the fabric of life in the Minnesota River Valley.

 VINE’s professional staff coordinates volunteers and services that are vital to the well-being of people with long-term health needs and difficult life circumstances.
-Trained volunteers freely share their time providing rides, assisting with home chores, delivering hot meals on wheels, offering respite to family caregivers and helping in a thousand other ways – both great and small.
+Trained volunteers freely share their time providing rides, assisting with home chores, delivering hot meals on wheels and helping in a thousand other ways – both great and small.
 VINE readily provides services for needy people that businesses for hire often are unwilling to accept.
 VINE’s goal is to keep people healthy and comfortable and living in their own home for as long as it’s safe and reasonable to do so.

 In 2006, VINE acquired Mankato’s 50-year-old senior center after its board of directors made the decision to close due to lack of funding and poor attendance.
 With a strong emphasis on relevant and helpful programming, a health and wellness focus and evidence-based fitness classes, weekly participation grew from 50 to 525 people in 5 years and the space was soon outgrown.
 An active search for space that would both expand and consolidate VINE’s program offices, chore facility and the Summit Center was undertaken.